- What to do when your car is totaled and you still owe money

 Unfortunately, even if you have gap insurance to cover the rest of your loan amount, you won't get money to put toward a replacement car.

 To have money from your insurance claim to put down on a replacement car, you would need to owe less than your loan amount.
-In that case, you would receive the money remaining after the lender was paid off.
-Or if you owned the car outright, all of the money would come to you to put toward a new car.
+In that case, you would receive whatever money remains after the lender has been paid off.
+Or, if you owned the car outright, all of the money would come to you to put toward a new car.
+In the latter case, you probably would not have gap insurance.

 But your insurance company isn't obligated to buy you another car just to pay you the pre-accident value of your old one.